 Alfa Romeo “ Giulietta t.i. ” – 1957

-In April 1954 a new car with an eye-catching style and the attractive name Giulietta entered into the automobile market.
+In April 1954 a new car entered the automotive world with her eye-catching style and an attractive name: Giulietta.

-The car shown in the Museum is a Giulietta t.i. (i.e. International Tourism), a more powerful version introduced in 1957 and which became the most sold of the series in a very short while.
+The car exhibited at the Museum is a Giulietta t.i.
+(International Tourism), a more powerful version introduced in 1957 that soon became the best selling version.

 Taken from www.circolocamionstorici.it